joas8211/youtube-timed-comments/README.md

+# Depreciated!
+Current state of the project is forgotten.
+Let us hope that it will be continued in the future.

 # Youtube Timed Comments

 Youtube Timed Comments is a Chrome extension for showing comments in a corner of a Youtube video.